-From Biacesa we follow the CAI 470 (Aided path of the Bech) eastwards towards Cima Capi and Val de Gac.
+From Biacesa we follow the CAI 470 (Aided path of the Becheastwards towards Cima Capi and Val de Gac.
 After about fifteen minutes we will reach a crossroads.
 On the left rises the CAI 471 or the Aided path of the Laste (15 'from the parking lot).
+On the left rises the CAI 471 namely the Aided path of the Laste (15 'from the parking lot).

-The first aided stretch is an easy 6 meter dihedral well attached with the cable that runs to the left while many natural holds will be found on the right side of the corner.
+The first aided stretch is an easy dihedral of about 6 meterl well attached with the cable that runs to the left while many natural holds will be found on the right side of the corner.
 We continue along a grassy ledge inside the wood that leads us to a new very graded diagonal ramp that does not present particular difficulties.
-We continue along the path to a gallery with the book of signatures.
-We leave again in the path and we climb a small wall aided with ample metallic exchange.
-After a second similar stretch the equipment ends.
+We continue the path to a gallery with the book of signatures.
+We leave again the path and we go up a short aided wall with ample metallic brackets.
+After a second similar stretch however diagonally end the equipment along a ledge.
 We continue along the uphill path to the Arcioni Shelter (45 'from the start).

-Once you reach the Church of San Giovanni, if you want to end the itinerary, take the CAI 460 path to the west which descends until you reach the CAI 417.
+Once at the Church of San Giovanni if you want to end the itinerary, take the CAI 460 path to the west which descends until you reach the CAI 417.
 At that junction, keep to the left and return to the village of Biacesa (45 'from the end of the aided path) - 1h 45 'total).

 This is an easy aided path that allows you to reach the Arcioni Shelter and the Church of San Giovanni from the town of Biacesa with the fastest route.
 The itinerary does not present any particular technical difficulties and can also be recommended to beginners and people with little experience of via ferrata and aided routes.